todocono/plobot/README.md

 # ATTENTION: Files here are deprecated

-# Plobot is a project started in 2015 by Camilo Parra Palacios and Rodolfo Cossovich
+Plobot is a project started in 2015 by Camilo Parra Palacios and Rodolfo Cossovich.
+The project website is hosted at http://plobot.com

 This repository had various contributors, mainly Sean, Ivan and Arlen.
 I moved files for maintenance to the repositories: